vinecopulib/rvinecopulib/cran-comments.md

 This update breaks the current version of the 'vinereg' package.
-This is caused by changes in the internal representation of models in our library. 'vinereg' modifies corresponding S3 objects of manually in a way that is no longer valid.
-I am also the maintainer of the vinereg package and will submit a patched version as soon our update is accepted.
+This is caused by changes in the internal representation of models in our library. 'vinereg' modifies corresponding S3 objects manually in a way that is no longer valid.
+I am also the maintainer of the vinereg package and will submit a patched version as soon our update is on it's way to CRAN.

 ## Non-standard version number